-- Follow the procedures in Before Working Inside Your Computer.
-1.

-- 2. Remove the:

-- a. cover

-- b. optical drive

-- c. drive cage

-- 3. Press the retention clips inwards and slide the hard-drive bracket out from the drive cage.
+- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
+Remove the cover. - 3.
+Press the retention clips inwards and slide the hard-drive bracket out from the drive cage.

-Flex the hard-drive bracket and remove the hard drive from the bracket.
-4.
+4. Flex the hard-drive bracket and then remove the hard drive from the bracket.

-5. Remove the screws that secure the mini hard drive to the hard-drive bracket and remove the hard drive from its bracket.
+5. Release the screws that secure the hard drive to the top of the hard-drive bracket.